Cloud

 Exclusions

 If needed, a Blueprint exclusion can be created that prevents the Blueprint from acting on the resource.
 Exclusions should be done with care and under minimal circumstances.
-Too many exclusions across the environment make the definition look like swiss cheese, which doesn’t help anyone.
+Too many exclusions across the environment make the definition look like Swiss cheese, which doesn’t help anyone.
 At that point, it becomes too difficult to understand the scope and requirements of what may fully or may not be enforced.
 This can create a false sense of security for consumers of the subscriptions.

 Blueprint lifecycle